concise/tmux-keylogger/README.md

 This codebase is a proof of concept about the idea of a portable keystroke displayer...
-My implementaion in bash has bad performance now.  (slow tmux status message recalculate)
+My implementaion in bash has bad performance now.  (slow tmux status message recalculate; I wrote some stupid code)

-Feel free to fork it or reimplement it with another language!
+Feel free to fork it, or reimplement it with another language!

 ## Usage